 Immunotherapy for cancer is a form of treatment that uses the body’s immune system to combat the disease.
 Today, immunotherapy is being applied to a wide range of cancers, often in combination with other agents, and clinical trials are exploring ways of improving and expanding its effectiveness.

-A particularly promising form of immunotherapy, known as immune checkpoint inhibition, uses antibodies to block proteins on cancer cells, such as CTLA4, PD-L1, and PD-L2, that evade an immune system attack on the cells.
+A particularly promising form of immunotherapy, known as immune checkpoint inhibition, uses antibodies to block proteins on cancer cells, such as CTLA4, PD-L1, PD-1, and LAG-3, that impede an immune system attack on the cells.
 The antibody therapies allow such an attack to proceed.

 Immunotherapy has been approved for the treatment of the following cancers:

 - Bladder cancer

 - Lymphoma (Hodgkin’s)

 Not all patients with these cancers are eligible for immunotherapy.
 A variety of factors — the genetic makeup of the tumor cells, how far the cancer has advanced, and whether it has responded to previous treatments, for example — determines if and when it may be used as part of standard treatment.

 Patients with early-stage, moderate- to high-grade (fairly fast-growing) tumors often receive a vaccine consisting of a weakened, live bacterium called bacillus Calmette-Guérin (BCG).
 The vaccine reduces the risk of bladder cancer recurrence by sparking an immune attack on the bacteria as well as nearby cancer cells.
 Several immune checkpoint inhibitors have been approved for patients with advanced bladder cancer including: